MicrosoftDocs/windows-driver-docs-ddi/wdk-ddi-src/content/wudfddi/nn-wudfddi-iwdffile2.md

 # IWDFFile2 interface

 ## -description

 <p class="CCE_Message">[<b>Warning:</b> UMDF 2 is the latest version of UMDF and supersedes UMDF 1.
 All new UMDF drivers should be written using UMDF 2.
 No new features are being added to UMDF 1 and there is limited support for UMDF 1 on newer versions of Windows 10.
 Universal Windows drivers must use UMDF 2.
 For more info, see <a href="https://docs.microsoft.com/en-us/windows-hardware/drivers/wdf/getting-started-with-umdf-version-2">Getting Started with UMDF</a>.]

 Drivers obtain the <b>IWDFFile2</b> interface by calling <b>IWDFFile::QueryInterface</b>.

-## -inheritance
-The <b xmlns:loc="http://microsoft.com/wdcml/l10n">IWDFFile2</b> interface inherits from <a href="..\wudfddi\nn-wudfddi-iwdffile.md">IWDFFile</a>. <b>IWDFFile2</b> also has these types of members:

-The <b>IWDFFile2</b> interface has these methods.

-The <a href="https://msdn.microsoft.com/0ac5c19a-b3ec-4f1e-a018-2c11cc18e58d">GetRelatedFileObject</a> method retrieves the <a href="..\wudfddi\nn-wudfddi-iwdffile.md">IWDFFile</a> interface of a <i>related file object</i>, which is a file object that has a technology-specific relationship with another file object.

-The <a href="https://msdn.microsoft.com/0b3aa8d9-1947-4e5e-91d1-6f73ddb3908a">RetrieveCountedFileName</a> method retrieves the full counted file name for a file that is associated with a device.

 ## -members

 The <b>IWDFFile2</b> interface has these methods.
 <table class="members" id="memberListMethods">
 <tr>